Mae La Sub-district, Tha Song Yang District, Tak Province

 |Breakdown by Ethnicity|

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 26,864 persons had departed from Mae La.
+As of September 2017, a total of 31,823 persons had departed from Mae La, according to IOM data.
 The majority had resettled in the USA.